Bukovski/nodejs-guide/README.md

 A simple project to practice working with nodejs.

-The project use mongodb databases.
+The project use `mongodb` databases.
-Saves user data in server-side session to mongodb database.
+Saves user data in server-side `session` to mongodb database.
-Hides menu items for unauthorized users.
+`Hides menu` items for `unauthorized users`.
-We store all user data in sessions.
+We store all user `data in sessions`.
-Encrypts the password before saving to the database.
-Uses tokens to protect data submission forms.Displays error messages to the user on the page.
+`Encrypts the password` before saving to the database.
+Uses `tokens` to protect data submission `forms`.`Displays error messages` to the user on the page.
 It is possible to `change the password` for a registered user.The login form has a `button` to `change the password`.
 A `link` to `change the password` will be `sent to the email` by which the user is registered.
+All input forms are `validated`

 ## Install